Rohithhere88/2127220801072/README.md

      mvn clean install
      mvn spring-boot:run

+As I used Spring Initializer to install the dependancies accordingly the backend code is inside src folder.

 API's are tested :  I have a little trouble in Using Isomnia

 tested using Curl